 - Use Google’s free Search Console tool to download a list of the third party websites that link to your website (these are known as ‘backlinks’).
 Having this list as a baseline will let you check later whether the SEO provider has been successful in increasing the number of quality backlinks to your website.

 Tip: Attend our digital skills and sales and marketing workshops to learn the basics of SEO and other digital marketing strategies such as Google Ads.
-The workshop is currently being offered free of charge and provides you with an opportunity to learn about SEO and to ask questions.
+These low cost workshops provide you with an opportunity to learn about SEO and to ask questions.

 Choosing any supplier to work on your business comes with a degree of risk.
 Our tips on how to find the best contractor for your business covers the basics of hiring the right person to work with.